turkman-linux/ymp2/docs/libymp.md

 - Verify that you are using the correct compiler flags.
 - Review any error messages for clues about what went wrong.

-## Conclusion
-Compiling source code with the **libymp** library is straightforward if you follow the outlined steps.
-By ensuring that the library is properly installed and using the correct compiler flags, you can successfully build applications that leverage the functionalities provided by **libymp**.